miraisolutions/secretsanta/README.md

 uv sync --dev
 ```

+You can add dependencies with `uv add some_package`, optionally with a version specifier (e.g. `uv add some_package>=1.2.3`).
+This will modify `pyproject.toml` and `uv.lock` and re-sync the environment.

-If you modify dependencies in `pyproject.toml`, update the lock file:
+If you modify dependencies in `pyproject.toml`, update the lock file separately:

 ```bash
 uv lock